gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-1.0-specification.md

 Consumption of Gradle Module Metadata is automatic.
 However publication needs to be enabled explicitly for any Gradle version prior to Gradle 6.

-Publishing Gradle metadata can be enabled in Gradle settings file (`settings.gradle`):
+Publishing Gradle Module Metadata can be enabled in Gradle settings file (`settings.gradle`):

 ```
 enableFeaturePreview("GRADLE_METADATA")